wbalmer/petitRADTRANS/docs/content/contributing.rst

 ============
 Contributing
 ============
-We welcome all kinds of contributions to petitRADTRANS.
+We welcome contributions to petitRADTRANS.
+Please reach out to the core developers before working on something you want to see become a part of petitRADTRANS.

 Suggestions and reporting issues
 ================================